Qovery/Torii/README.md

 Today you have the choice between three options to build your Internal Developer Portal:

 1. Use [Backstage](https://backstage.io) from Spotify.
-It's a great solution but it's hard to extend and customize.
+It's a great solution, but it's hard to extend and customize.
 You need to be a
    TypeScript/React expert to extend it.
-2. Use a proprietary SaaS solution like Port, Cortex, OpsLevel, etc. It's a great solution but it's expensive and you don't have control over the codebase.
+2. Use a proprietary SaaS solution like Port, Cortex, OpsLevel, etc. It's a great solution, but it's expensive and you don't have control over the codebase.
 3. Build your own solution from scratch.
-It's a great solution but it's hard to maintain and scale.
+It's a great solution, but it's hard to maintain and scale.
 You need to be a full-stack developer to build it.

 Torii is a simple, powerful, and extensible open-source Internal Developer Portal that aims to be the best of all worlds.
 It's easy to